Bill C-61: An Act to amend the Copyright Act: Content

 The bill proposed a fine of $500 for music downloads.
 Since this was not made to apply in other cases, fines of $20,000 per instance defined in previous bills were understood to apply to new offences criminalized by Bill C-61.
 These included: circumventing digital locks or DRM regardless of reason/intent, uploading copyrighted material regardless of awareness or "making available" copyrighted material regardless of whether it was actually uploaded.
 In the case of commercial circumvention of DRM, clause 32 of the bill specified penalties of a maximum of $1,000,000 and/or five years imprisonment on conviction on indictment, or a maximum of $25,000 and/or six months imprisonment on summary conviction.

 Confusion with Anti-Counterfeiting Trade Agreement

 There was confusion between Bill C-61 and ACTA, evident by letters sent by Jim Prentice detailing that no border checks were to occur.
 The proposed border checks are part of ACTA, not Bill C-61.

 Reaction

-A poll using the following question resulted in 45% of the population against, and 45% of the population in favor of the question.
+A poll using the following question resulted in 45% of the population against, and 45% of the population in favour of the question.

 As you may know, the federal government has proposed amendments to the Copyright Act, which include introducing a $500 fine for people caught downloading copyrighted material from the Internet, and a fine of up to $20,000 for people who hack digital locks or upload copyrighted material to file-sharing websites.
 From what you have heard, seen or read, do you support or oppose the proposed changes?